voder-ai/eslint-plugin-traceability/docs/security-incidents/SECURITY-INCIDENT-2025-11-18-semantic-release-bundled-npm.known-error.md

 **Compensating Controls:**

-1. **Environment Isolation**
+1. **Security Policy Alignment and Environment Isolation**
+   - The root-level `SECURITY.md` defines the canonical security policy, including the project’s guarantees to end users and how dev-only tooling risks are treated separately from runtime dependencies.
+This incident is consistent with that policy: vulnerabilities confined to CI release automation do not alter guarantees about the security of the published `eslint-plugin-traceability` package or its production dependency tree.
+   - `SECURITY.md` explicitly differentiates between:
+     - Security guarantees for *published artifacts* (what users install and run).
+     - Managed, documented risk in *development and release tooling* (such as semantic-release and its bundled npm).
-   - The vulnerable tooling is only executed in the `quality-and-deploy` job of `.github/workflows/ci-cd.yml` on pushes to the `main` branch.
+   - In line with `SECURITY.md`, the vulnerable tooling is only executed in the `quality-and-deploy` job of `.github/workflows/ci-cd.yml` on pushes to the `main` branch.
    - Job-level permissions are scoped to the minimum required for releases (`contents`, `issues`, `pull-requests`, `id-token`).
 No additional permissions are granted.
-   - The job runs on GitHub-hosted runners and does not have access to any internal infrastructure.
+   - The job runs on GitHub-hosted runners and does not have access to any internal infrastructure, preserving the user-facing guarantees documented in `SECURITY.md` by ensuring that any exploit would be constrained to an ephemeral CI environment and would not propagate to published packages.

 2. **Dependency and Audit Controls**
    - `npm audit --omit=dev --audit-level=high` is enforced as part of `npm run ci-verify:full` to ensure production dependencies are free of high-severity issues.